Brandon-Moye/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 This is my first project from scratch.
+You can play it here: https://brandon-moye.github.io/

 The project is to simulate a game of tic-tac-toe where the players switch from X and O via clicking, and the game ends once a player wins or there is a tie.